Kurt Gödel: Personal life and death

+Gödel married Adele in Vienna in 1938, and they emigrated a year later to the US.

-Later in his life, Gödel suffered periods of mental instability and illness.
-Following the assassination of his close friend Moritz Schlick, Gödel developed an obsessive fear of being poisoned, and would eat only food prepared by his wife Adele.
-Adele was hospitalized beginning in late 1977, and in her absence Gödel refused to eat; he weighed 65 lbs when he died of "malnutrition and inanition caused by personality disturbance" in Princeton Hospital on January 14, 1978.
+In his later life, Gödel suffered periods of mental instability and illness.
+Some scholars have suggested Asperger syndrome and obsessive-compulsive disorder as diagnoses.
+After his close friend Moritz Schlick was murdered, Gödel developed an obsessive fear of being poisoned, and ate only food prepared by his wife, Adele.
+Adele was hospitalized beginning in late 1977, and in her absence Gödel refused to eat; he weighed 65 lbs when he died of "malnutrition and inanition caused by personality disturbance" in Princeton Hospital on 14 January 1978.
 He was buried in Princeton Cemetery.
-Adele died in 1981.
+Adele died in 1981, donating Gödel's papers to the Institute for Advanced Study upon her death.